Frequently Asked Questions

 • Individual performance

-Each college or school is responsible for determining the annual distribution of AMI for their staff and faculty.
+Each college, school, or department is responsible for determining the annual distribution of AMI for their staff and faculty.

 Important: The market adjustments are separate and distinct from AMI increases.
 As noted previously, market adjustments are primarily focused on those staff and faculty members who are lowest in the new salary ranges.
 A staff or faculty member who does not receive a market adjustment is still eligible for an AMI increase.

 • The funds for this initiative have been determined at the university level.
-Funding for each college/school will be determined based on a consistent implementation approach applied to each.
-Actual funding for a college/school may vary based on the relative position of staff and faculty within the new salary ranges.
-For example, a college/school with more staff and faculty members who are very low in their new salary ranges may receive a higher funding level than a college/school with staff and faculty members who are higher in the new salary ranges.
+Funding for each college/department/school will be determined based on a consistent implementation approach applied to each.
+Actual funding for a college/department/school may vary based on the relative position of staff and faculty within the new salary ranges.
+For example, a college/department/school with more staff and faculty members who are very low in their new salary ranges may receive a higher funding level than a college/department/school with staff and faculty members who are higher in the new salary ranges.

 • The compensation initiative is focused on aligning LMU’s salary ranges with the competitive market 75th percentile.
-Organizations make pay decisions relative to the competitive market to ensure that they are not paying too much or too little to attract and retain faculty.
-There are some differences in market competitive pay by academic discipline.
-Academic disciplines that have comparable market rates will be in the same salary range grouping.
+Organizations make pay decisions relative to the competitive market to ensure that they are not paying too much or too little to attract and retain faculty and staff.
+There are some differences in market competitive pay by academic discipline and job families.
+Academic disciplines and job families that have comparable market rates will be in the same salary range grouping.

 Compensation Overview

-• Salary ranges are built based on a competitive market rate for each job.
+• A salary grade represents the salary range for a job at LMU.
+Salary ranges are built based on a competitive market rate for each job.
 They reflect the full range of market competitive pay for staff and faculty members in jobs assigned to the range.
 This includes new hires and still-developing staff and faculty all the way to those who are highly experienced and top contributors in their jobs.
 For instance, a salary range for a job might be $60,000 as the minimum and extend to $90,000 as the maximum.
 Actual positioning within the salary range will be dependent upon experience, demonstrated competency, and performance.

 • We have further divided our salary ranges for LMU going forward by thirds, or terciles.
 A tercile is simply a statistical measure that divides a dataset into three equal parts, each representing one-third of the data.
 This means that the salary range will be split into three parts, with each part representing one-third of the data.
-While the midpoint of the salary range will be aligned to the market 75th percentile, the range will be divided into thirds (terciles).
 Managers and staff/faculty will receive guidance about the types of experience, demonstrated competencies, and performance ideally represented by staff and faculty aligned to each of the thirds, or terciles.

-• Since we are moving from salary ranges anchored around the market 50th percentile to those anchored around the 75th percentile, faculty pay is lower in the new salary range than where they would be paid in ranges anchored to the 50th percentile.
-As we are in Year 1 of a multi-year implementation period, many of our faculty will be paid in the first tercile.
-Over time, we expect more faculty to move further into the first and even into the second and third terciles.
-It will take time to move all faculty to their most appropriate positioning within the new salary ranges.
+• Since we are moving from salary ranges anchored around the market 50th percentile to those anchored around the 75th percentile, faculty and staff pay is lower in the new salary range than where they would be paid in ranges anchored to the 50th percentile.
+As we are in Year 1 of a multi-year implementation period, many of our faculty and staff will be paid in the first tercile.
+Over time, we expect more faculty and staff to move further into the first and even into the second and third terciles.
+It will take time to move all faculty and staff to their most appropriate positioning within the new salary ranges.

 • This initiative does not include cost-of-living pay increases.
 Cost-of-living refers to the relative cost of living in one location versus another and is often measured by the price of food, housing, taxes, healthcare, transportation, and entertainment.